Christianity in Chad: Roman Catholicism

 The relatively slow progress of the Roman Catholic Church in Chad has several causes.
 Although Roman Catholicism has been much more open to local cultures than Protestantism, the doctrine of celibacy probably has deterred candidates for the priesthood.
 Insistence on monogamy also has undoubtedly made the faith less attractive to some potential converts, particularly wealthy older men able to afford more than one wife.

 The social works of the Roman Catholic Church have made it an important institution in Chad.
 Like their Protestant counterparts, the Roman Catholic missions have a history of social service.
 In the 1970s, along with priests, the staffs of most establishments included brothers and nuns who worked in the areas of health, education, and development.
 Many of the nuns were trained medical professionals who served on the staffs of government hospitals and clinics.
 It was estimated that 20,000 Chadians attended Roman Catholic schools in 1980.
 Adult literacy classes also reached beyond the traditional school-aged population.
 In the area of development, as early as the 1950s Roman Catholic missions in southern Chad set up rural development centers whose clientele included non-Christians as well as Christians.

+In 2020 the Apostolic Vicariate of Mongo received its first native Chadian bishop, Philippe Abbo Chen.
+In an interview with Catholic charity Aid to the Church in Need, bishop Chen described the faithful of his vicariate as a "small flock of Christians in the desert" and said that although Christians were sometimes wary to demonstrate their faith publicly, the Church generally operated without legal restrictions.
+He added that some young Muslim clerics were being radicalised during training in Sudan, and that this was a concern for the future.